 Our Club tries to not turn away anyone who wants to play soccer in Aldergrove even if they register late.
 We do have an “early registration” discount to try and increase before-deadline registrations, but many people simply don’t get around to registering until the new school year rolls around.
 We could strictly enforce a ‘no late registration policy’ like some other local clubs; this might allow us to plan schedules sooner, but MANY youth in our community would be turned away from playing soccer, and far fewer teams would play against each other.

-Almost all youth sports leagues have a constant challenge in getting parents / guardians to step forward as volunteer coaches; many feel they do not have enough experience or skill to coach, but the truth is that at the younger ages, you don’t have to have any official coaching credentials or training to coach – the primary responsibility is to help players develop very basic skills (dribbling, shooting, passing etc.) and ensure they have FUN!
+Almost all youth sports leagues have a constant challenge in getting parents / guardians to step forward as volunteer team leaders or coaches; many feel they do not have enough experience or skill to coach, but the truth is that at the younger ages, you don’t have to have any official coaching credentials or training to be a team leader or coach – the primary responsibility is to help players develop very basic skills (dribbling, shooting, passing etc.) and ensure they have FUN!

-AYSC holds coaching workshops and provides support during the season to give new coaches practice ideas, drills, etc. Being your son or daughter’s coach for a season or two is something they’ll remember for a lifetime.
-If you would like to consider coaching, please see http://www.aldergrovesoccer.com/coaches/ or contact email@example.com.
+AYSC holds coaching workshops and provides support during the Fall season to give new coaches practice ideas, drills, etc. Being your son or daughter’s team leader or coach for a season or two is something they’ll remember for a lifetime.
+If you would like to consider being a team leader / coach, please see http://www.aldergrovesoccer.com/coaches/ or contact firstname.lastname@example.org.

 3. Number of Fields

 Plotting out field usage is a challenging puzzle itself.
 The Township of Langley assigns a block of days and times to AYSC each season, and within that block we need to plan for game and practice fields and times for approximately 30 teams (or 700 kids).
-The Developmental program is run at Brown field and / or the Aldergrove Athletic Park turn fields on Wednesdays and Saturdays, which means we have to plot out enough fields to get all teams through each day or night in a limited number of hours.
-(It also typically takes the Club a full day to initially line the fields for the season.)
+The Developmental program is run at the Aldergrove Athletic Park turf fields on Wednesdays and Saturdays, which means we have to plot out enough fields to get all teams through each day or night in a limited number of hours.

 We also usually try and balance the schedules so that a team’s games are spread across time slots, so that a team doesn’t end up with ALL early or ALL late games, especially with the younger kids.
 (We also try to ensure that the TOTAL number of teams at a park is even across time slots, so that parking isn’t a complete nightmare.)